 This site is the homepage for the free book Vector Calculus, by Michael Corral (Schoolcraft College).
+If you are looking for the Elementary Calculus homepage, go here.
 If you are looking for the Trigonometry homepage, go here.

 You can download the latest version (2013-05-21) of Vector Calculus here:

 See the News section below to read about the changes in this version.

 Note: The above file gets updated only with corrections (of typos, errors, etc).
 No new material gets added, and no material gets removed.

 The book is a PDF file, which requires a PDF viewer such as the freely available Adobe Acrobat Reader or noncommercial software (e.g. xpdf, Evince) to view it.
 The book is distributed under the terms of the GNU Free Documentation License, Version 1.2.

 The PDF file above includes color graphics.
 You can buy a printed, bound, paperback version of the book with